sxyu/Cantus-Core/README.md

 ﻿# Cantus Core 2.0
+*Cantus* is a lightweight yet powerful mathematical language.
-*Cantus Core* is a free and open-source .NET library for running expressions and scripts written in the Cantus language.
+This repo contains a free and open-source .NET library for running expressions and scripts written in the Cantus language.
-It is designed to be very easy to set up and to be **directly usable as a mathematical expression evaluator**.
+It is designed to be **directly usable as a mathematical expression evaluator** and to be usable with minimal set up.

 ### Quickstart
 First, add `cantus.core.dll` as a reference in your project.

-Then, in your imports:
+Then, import the Cantus.Core namespace for convenience:
 ```cs
 using Cantus.Core;
 ```

-Inside your main method (or where you want to do evaluations):
+Now you can add this to your main method (or wherever you want to use Cantus):
 ```cs
 CantusEvaluator eval = new CantusEvaluator();